 Dr. David Janssen and Dr. William Doubek can expertly repair your earlobes.
 The Wisconsin plastic surgeons are helping women and men from places such as Green Bay, Appleton, Fond du Lac, and Sheboygan perfect their personal Renaissance.
 Contact Fox Valley Plastic Surgery at (920) 233-1540 to request your consultation in either the Oshkosh or Appleton office.
 The non-refundable $80 cosmetic consultation fee can be applied towards the cost of the procedure.

 Earlobe surgery is considered a cosmetic procedure, and is not covered by insurance.
 Earlobe repair generally costs $550 per earlobe or $800 for both earlobes.
-More complex repairs, such as required to close gauge holes may cost more depending on the complexity.
+More complex repairs, such as required to close gauge holes may cost up to $2000 depending on the complexity.
 The patient’s desire to re-pierce or re-gauge the ear in the future also affects the technique used to reconstruct the lobe.
 The non-refundable $80 cosmetic consultation fee can be applied towards the cost of the procedure.

 The use of Stratamed® immediately after wound closure and for several weeks afterwards, is highly recommended for optimal healing.
 Stratamed is the first film-forming silicone gel-based wound dressing approved for the use on open wounds and compromised skin.
 Depending on the length of the incision, a tube of Stratamed® costs $35-$95.